HarperDB/harperdb-connector/README.md

 <a name="HarperDBSearchByValue"></a>

 ## HarperDBSearchByValue(schema, table, search_attribute, search_value, get_attributes) ⇒ <code>Array.&lt;Object&gt;</code>
-Search by value on an attribute
+Returns an object array based on a search by value on an attribute

 **Kind**: global function